tedcraig/dictionaries_for_bash/README.md

 ``filename:    dictionaries_for_bash``
 ``author:      Ted Craig``
-``version:     1.0.0 beta``
+``version:     1.0.1 beta``

 ## Dev Notes

 Developed and tested on MacOs Ventura using bash v3.2.57(1)-release.
 Not extensively tested elsewhere.

 Class functionality is simulated, then built key-value pair data structure on top of it.
-Note that data which would be private/encapsulated is, instead, global and public do to the nature and limitations of the Bash language.
+Note that data which would be private/encapsulated is, instead, global and public due to the nature and limitations of the Bash language.

 **Note**: When key/value pairs are "deleted" from a dictionary, the corresponding array element is **not removed**; instead, the data is set to a reserved value indicating that the data has been "deleted".
 When new pairs are added, the dictionary will prioritize populating "deleted" indeces.
 That said, if we have a dictionary with 20 elements, then "delete" 19 of them, the dictionary will retain the memory footprint of the 20 element array eventhough only one element is currently active.